Queries (OrchardCore.Queries)¶

 Editors¶

-Queries are edited by providing a custom implementation of a DisplayDriver
+Queries are edited by providing a custom implementation of a DisplayDriver for the type Query.

 public class LuceneQueryDisplayDriver : DisplayDriver<Query, LuceneQuery>